BigPolarBear1/factorization/README.md

 Update: Almost there.
 Not quite yet ready to implement linear algebra.
 I need to spent a few more days taking apart what I've found so far.
 There is something identical going on as to what number field sieve is doing.
 But its fairly complicated.
 Pretty I have all the pieces now..
 I just need a few focused days studying it so I can implement the linear algebra.

+Update: Rolled back to a few days ago.
+I see the link with number field sieve, but I just got to dig in now.
+Let me figure this out.